codio/knowledge/source/instructors/authoring/guides/settings/opentabs.rst

 Opening Files
 *************
-To open files, select the file type from the drop down and enter the file name, including the path to the file if not in the root of the project workspace.
+To open files, select the file type from the drop down and enter the file name, including the path to the file if not in the root (`/home/codio/workspace` or `~/workspace`) of the project workspace.

   .. image:: /img/guides/type_file.png
      :alt: open file